mikoiv/MicrosoftSentinel-MultitenantXDRIncidents/README.md

 If you use this as a base for some production deployment, consider these:

 - Move the App Registration secrets to Key Vault.
-- You want to add a new action before **HTTP POST to Azure Data Collection Endpoint**,to check that the parsed incident ID does not already exist in the table!
+- You want to add a new action before **HTTP POST to Azure Data Collection Endpoint**, to check that the parsed incident ID does not already exist in the table!
 Otherwise **you will get duplicates** whenever this runs again.
 - You may want to have all of the metadata defined in variables and not just used straigh

 ## sample-dcr.json & createTable.ps1